Second impeachment trial of Donald Trump: Verdict

 Trump was acquitted by the Senate on February 13, 2021, with 57 senators voting in favor of conviction and 43 voting against.
 Seven Republican senators joined the entire Democratic caucus in voting for conviction: Richard Burr of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Ben Sasse of Nebraska, and Pat Toomey of Pennsylvania.
 Despite the verdict being for acquittal, the result was the most bipartisan presidential impeachment conviction vote to date.
-In Trump's first impeachment, Romney became the first senator to vote to convict a president from his own party.
+In Trump's first impeachment trial, Romney became the first senator to vote to convict a president from his own party.

 The voting was marked by tension in the Senate chamber.
 A greater number of Republicans voted to convict than Trump's legal team had expected.
-Burr's and Cassidy's votes to convict were surprising, and both were censured by their state parties (North Carolina and Louisiana, respectively).
+Burr's and Cassidy's votes to convict were considered surprising, and both were censured by their state parties (North Carolina and Louisiana, respectively).
 Murkowski was later censured by her state party of Alaska on March 16, 2021, which passed at 53–17.
 Another motion in Utah to censure Mitt Romney by the Utah Republican Party during the state convention on April 30, 2021, was defeated 798–711.
 Romney was booed during a speech in the convention where he defended his decision.

 Among the seven senators who voted to convict, three (Cassidy, Collins, and Sasse) had just won reelection and two (Burr and Toomey) were not seeking another term, while Romney had already voted to convict Trump in the latter's first impeachment.
 Murkowski was the only one of those seven senators who was to face voters in the next election.
-However, most election pundits believed it unlikely that Murkowski would be defeated in a primary, despite threats by Trump and former Alaska governor Sarah Palin, due to Alaska's newly adopted ranked-choice voting system.
+However, most election pundits believed it unlikely that Murkowski would be defeated in a primary, despite threats by Trump and former Alaska governor Sarah Palin, due to Alaska's newly adopted ranked-choice voting system, and indeed Murkowski was re-elected.